-A community vaccinator is an essential animal health care worker who provides low-cost chicken vaccines and deworming treatments to poultry farmers.
-With support and training from Heifer International, women in Odisha, India, are stepping forward to fill these roles for local farmers while earning an income of their own.
+Geeta Rani Jena has a willingness to serve her community.
+She knows that a community vaccinator is an essential animal health care worker who provides low-cost chicken vaccines and deworming treatments to poultry farmers.
+With support and training from Heifer International, women in Odisha, India - like Geeta - are stepping forward to fill these roles for local farmers while earning an income of their own.
 And amid the pandemic, this allows vaccinators to keep their community's livestock healthy and their families financially afloat.

 A living income is the amount of money each person in a household needs per day to live a dignified life.
 In Odisha, the living income is $1.16 per person, but many families fall below this mark and are unable to afford necessities like nutritious food, clean water, housing, education and health care.